svaksha/pythonidae/Mathematics.md

 ### Algebra
+- [pykrylov](http://dpo.github.com/pykrylov) →  A library of Krylov methods in pure Python.
+- [SAGE](http://www.sagemath.org) → System for Algebra and Geometry Experimentation, is a mathematical software with features covering many aspects of mathematics, including algebra, combinatorics, numerical mathematics, number theory, and calculus.
+[Source code on github](https://github.com/sagemath/sage)
 - [Sympy](http://sympy.org/) → A computer algebra system for symbolic mathematics written in pure Python.
 [Source code](https://github.com/sympy/sympy).
-- [SAGE](http://www.sagemath.org) → System for Algebra and Geometry Experimentation, is a mathematical software with features covering many aspects of mathematics, including algebra, combinatorics, numerical mathematics, number theory, and calculus.
-[Source code on github](https://github.com/sagemath/sage)
-- [pykrylov](http://dpo.github.com/pykrylov) →  A library of Krylov methods in pure Python.
+- [Thea](https://github.com/SciTools/thea):: Python GUI to visualise a cube.

 ##### Resources
 - [Coding_the_matrix](https://github.com/branner-courses/coding_the_matrix) is a self-Study of Linear Algebra Using Philip Klein's Materials.